 Mechanical and Electrical Design and are project-based, portfolio courses that shift the variable from time to mastery.
 A student taking these portfolios earns credit for the course when s/he has successfully completed the portfolio, not simply at the end of the traditional academic semester.
 This is a first for St. Luke’s—highlighting our belief in the portfolio model's capacity to enhance subject mastery and develop problem-solving skills. designLab enables us to explore this promising option.

 In the Middle School (MS), designLab offers a MS designLab elective and works with classroom teachers to enhance current programming with STEAM (Science, Technology, Engineering, Arts, and Math) connections.
 During the school year, designLab runs the MS Maker Club as an afternoon activity and in the summer offers MS Maker Camp to the greater SLS community.

 An Empathetic Approach to Problem Solving

 designLab builds a critical leadership skill: creative problem solving.
 Students begin to ask themselves: How can I be creative?
 They start to see this question as a tool.
 This solution-seeking mindset permeates St. Luke's culture.
 Students and faculty eagerly take on challenges because it's hard fun to figure stuff out.

 What kind of challenges?
 Engineering students designing tools to help teachers convey math and language concepts; teachers designing a new student experience; Middle School students conceiving and prototyping interactive sculpture ideas; students of all ages attending a 48-hour Hackathon; Trustees grappling with education trends and priorities, and on and on...

-designLab facilitates a number of iniatives, competitions, and camps throughout the year.
-Videos below provide a snapshot of the collaboration, creativity and sense of independence fostered by designLab.
+designLab facilitates a number of initiatives, competitions, and camps throughout the year.
+The photos below provide a snapshot of the collaboration, creativity, and sense of independence fostered by designLab.